flairNLP/flairnlp.github.io/docs/tutorial-embeddings/embeddings.md

 ## How to Stack Embeddings

-Stacked embeddings are one of the most important concepts of this library.
-You can use them to combine different embeddings together, for instance if you want to use both traditional embeddings together with contextual string embeddings.
-Stacked embeddings allow you to mix and match.
-We find that a combination of embeddings gives best results, when not fine-tuning.
+Flair allows you to combine embeddings into "embedding stacks".
+When not fine-tuning, using combinations of embeddings often gives best results!

-All you need to do is use the `StackedEmbeddings` class and instantiate it by passing a list of embeddings that you wish to combine.
+Use the `StackedEmbeddings` class and instantiate it by passing a list of embeddings that you wish to combine.
 For instance, lets combine classic GloVe embeddings with forward and backward Flair embeddings.
-This is a combination that we generally recommend to most users, especially for sequence labeling.

 First, instantiate the two embeddings you wish to combine: